vgmstream/vgmstream/doc/TXTP.md

 mode = layers
 ```
-Note that the number of channels is the sum of all layers, so three 2ch layers play as a 6ch file.
+Note that the number of channels is the sum of all layers, so three 2ch layers play as a 6ch file (you can downmix to stereo using mixing commands, described later).
 If all layers share loop points they are automatically kept.

 ### Mixed groups
 You can set "groups" to 'fold' various files into one, as layers or segments, to allow complex cases: